 - Seek out the injured and call for paramedics when necessary

-- Secure the accident scene with flares, pylons, tape and with other precautionary measures
+- Secure the accident scene with flares, pylons, tape, etc.

 - Search for physical evidence, including skid marks, obstructions, and weather conditions